shivangthakur-007/lms_fullstack/lms/server/Readme.md

 ->npm init
 ->installing dependencies
-->npm i morgan nodemon bcryptjs cloudinary cookie-parser cors dotenv express jsonwebtoken mongoose multer nodemailer --save
+->npm i morgan nodemon bcryptjs cloudinary cookie-parser cors dotenv express jsonwebtoken mongoose multer nodemailer razorpay --save
 ***
 making a port on server => localhost:port by using listen by using express we start the process